smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ###Setup to Run on Schedule

-The Data Aggregator application can be configured to automatically run on a schedule,.
+The Data Tracker application can be configured to automatically run on a schedule,.
 Please refer to your system documentation for details on how to setup a scheduled job.
-Here is how to add Data Aggregator as a scheduled cron job on a UNIX/Linux system:
+Here is how to add Data Tracker as a scheduled cron job on a UNIX/Linux system:

 	sudo crontab -u root -e

 This opens a [VI style](http://www.cs.colostate.edu/helpdocs/vi.html) editor.
 In the editor, press ‘i’ to insert the new job.
 A common cron job that would run the application every day at 1am would look like this:

-	* 1 * * * python /opt/dataAggregator/main.py
+	* 1 * * * python /opt/dataTracker/main.py

 Each of the asterisks represents a unit of time.
 Starting with the most left position